ibm-client-engineering/soloution-mq-gitops/readme.md

 'admin:login' logged in successfully
 ```

-## Login to Argo CD from the web UI
+## Login to Argo CD from the Web UI
 - https://argocd.gitops-mq.demotime.cloud   (use the password you set above)